- News Items

 The next Getxophoto will premiere in June 2023 under the curatorship of Maria Ptqk.
 She will take over after Jon Uriarte and undertake the demanding task of exhibiting works by international artists all across the festival's multiple venues and outdoor locations.
 In accordance with the programme, Maria will choose one project among those submitted for the PhMuseum 2023 Photography Grant to get a solo exhibition, as well as a €400 artist fee and accommodations for two nights during the Opening Week.
-Last year Alejandro "Luperca" Morales was selected thanks to our open call and now Lucía, Jokin and Maria discuss the planning required for such a varied event and what to look forward to at the festival this year.
+Here, Luca, Jokin and Maria discuss the planning required for such a varied event and what to look forward to at the festival this year.

 In 2023 Getxophoto will inaugurate its 17th.
 How do you think the event evolved in those years?